berndporr/ecg-detectors/README.md

-# Heartrate variability (HRV) -- is it of any use?
+# Heartrate variability -- is it of any use?
 Discuss!

-These are Python scripts which calculate both timedomain and frequency domain HRV parameters.
+These are Python scripts which calculate both timedomain and frequency domain heartrate variability (HRV) parameters.

-In particular the timedomain parameter here is normalised RMSSD and the frequency domain parameter is LF/HF being the most popular ones.
+The timedomain parameter here is normalised RMSSD and the frequency domain parameter is LF/HF.

 The scripts have been written to start a discussion if HRV is a reliable physiological quantity or not.

-Join the discussion on twitter: https://twitter.com/BerndPorr/status/1142898436594982912
+Join the discussion on twitter:

+https://twitter.com/BerndPorr/status/1142898436594982912

+We start from the (perhaps naive) assumption that a maths test stresses out subjects but sitting and doing nothing is relaxing.

 ## Prerequisites